-This post will show you how to make DIY shark family halloween costumes in less than an hour!
-If you’re kids have loved the baby shark hit as much as ours have, these DIY costumes are perfect and easy.
+This post will show you how to make DIY shark family Halloween costumes in less than an hour!
+If your kids have loved the baby shark hit as much as ours have, these DIY costumes are perfect and easy.

 If there was ever a song of the summer for our family, it was this year.

 It wasn’t a Taylor Swift song or even a pop hit.

 Its popularity grew on YouTube – and it’s called… Baby Shark.

 Our daughter listened to it all summer, bopping her head and attempting to sing the new sounds.

 Our preschooler giggled at the lyrics and mimicked the dance – and thought it was hysterical that Grandma and Grandpa lyrics were in the song.
 We spent some of the summer visiting the kids’ Grandma and Grandpa at the beach.

 So this year for our family costumes, baby shark seemed to fit the bill.

 This costume was super easy to make – even easier than my diaper box fire truck!